jyotiyadav94/InsuranceClaims/readme.md

 **Observations for Insurancers**

-* Risk Assessment: The observed patterns can be valuable for risk assessment and pricing.
+* **Risk Assessment**: The observed patterns can be valuable for risk assessment and pricing.
 Insurers could use this information to adjust premiums based on the dealer, company, city, car price, engine type, body style etc.

-* Fraud Detection: Identifying cities or dealers with unusually high average claim amounts could help in detecting potential fraud or areas where claims handling processes need improvement.
+* **Fraud Detection**: Identifying cities or dealers with unusually high average claim amounts could help in detecting potential fraud or areas where claims handling processes need improvement.

 **Observations w.r.t to Model**